FFmpeg/FFV1/ffv1.md

 The reference implementation [@REFIMPL] was validated in the following conditions:

-* Sending the decoder valid packets generated by the reference encoder and verifying that the decoder's output matches the encoders input.
+* Sending the decoder valid packets generated by the reference encoder and verifying that the decoder's output matches the encoder's input.
 * Sending the decoder packets generated by the reference encoder and then subjected to random corruption.
 * Sending the decoder random packets that are not FFV1.